hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

   * Sometimes the ability of forecasting outliers will lead to overfitting and need to ignore the outliers; sometimes your task is to detect the outliers and the model needs to detect them
 * Conduct temporal sensitivity analysis
   * Whether the model treats similar termoral patterns in similar ways? comparing in both training and testing sets
+* Open to more
 #### Validation Gotchas
 * "lookahead"
 * Structural Change
-  * The change may lead to the model change
+  * The change may lead to the model change, and we can monitor the changes in a forecasting system
   * [Detect Structural Changes in Time Series-2017 paper][49]
     * How to test structural change with hypothesis
       * R `strucchange` package supports both cumulative SUMS (CUSUMS) and moving SUMS (MOSUMS): https://cran.r-project.org/web/packages/strucchange/strucchange.pdf